ahmed-alzahrani/GFG-Client/README.md

 - override the prepare for segue in PlayerDetailsViewController to return to the players table view with the tab bar, as opposed to without

 - added a searchBar validator function for the charities search bar

+__05/06/18__

+- Fixed player table view glitch that displayed players based on filtering, but would interperate the player to show details based on indices from regular players array

+- Routed calls to add a user to the Firestore DB, as well as add/remove players from the user's subscription list through the server from UPS